getodk/central-backend/docs/api.md

 ODK Central offers HTTP endpoints that will immediately perform a backup on the system database and send that encrypted backup as the response.
 You can `POST` with an encryption passphrase, or `GET` if you have encryption [already configured](/reference/system-endpoints/backups-configuration) to use the passphrase you configured then.

 Note that performing the backup takes a great deal of time, during which the request will be held open.
-Both of these endpoints stream a keepalive header every five seconds to prevent the request from timing out.
-As long as these headers are being sent, the backup is still being performed.
+Both of these endpoints trickle junk data every five seconds while that processing is occurring to prevent the request from timing out.
+Depending on how much data you have, it can take many minutes for the data stream to speed up to a full transfer rate.

 ### Using an Ad-Hoc Passphrase [POST]